wiesty/MMM-MVVWiesty/README.md

 ### Display All Departures

-To show all departures without any filtering, you can either leave the `filter` object empty or include the key `all` with an empty string as its value.
+To show all departures without any filtering, you can either leave the `filter` object empty, delete it from the config or include the key `all` with an empty string as its value.
 Both of these configurations will display every departure:

 ```
 filter: {}